This guidance is intended for employees who are the adopting parents and their managers and sets out the adoption leave and pay entitlements.

 Adoption leave and pay allows one member of an adoptive couple, the one who will have the primary care responsibility for the child or children, to take time off work when their new child or children start to live with them.
 The purpose of the adoption leave is to allow the parent to bond with, and care for, their new child or children.

 Eligible employees are entitled to up to 52 weeks' statutory adoption leave (regardless of how long they have worked for the University).
 It is up to the employee to decide how much of that adoption leave entitlement they take, but the law requires that a minimum of two weeks' leave must be taken immediately following the placement of the child.
 This is known as compulsory adoption leave.
 Where a couple are adopting jointly they can choose which of them will take adoption leave and pay, and the other (regardless of gender) may take 'paternity' leave and pay.
-Parents may also be eligible to take Shared Parental Leave.
+Parents may also be eligible to take Shared Parental Leave, subject to meeting eligibility criteria.

 Overview of adoption pay